zyzzyplyx/mixed-reality/mixed-reality-docs/ensure-optimal-user-experience.md

 Further, a user’s head is constantly moving and rotating over time, even if every so slightly.
 The user's head position will be different before and after rendering a frame.
 The Windows Mixed Reality platform will make predictions of where the user's view will be at the end of the frame.
 Additionally, the platform will perform Late-Stage Reprojection (LSR) <span style="color:red">(Hyperlink needed)</span> which adjusts the rendered image to account for the discrepancy between the predicted head position and the actual head position.

 The error for predicting final head position will be greater for longer rendering times.
-The image adjustment process of LSR also works best for small discrepencies in point of view.
+The image adjustment process of LSR also works best for small discrepancies in point of view.
 The reprojection will be less effective for lower framerates.

 Lower framerate applications thus will have less effective positioning and stability of holograms being rendered to the user, resulting in a negative user experience.